About Us

 Wilbur Imaging

-We are Steve and Sylvia Wilbur and we have set up Wilbur Imaging to provide workshops and colour management services to photographers.
+We are Steve and Sylvia Wilbur and we originally set up Wilbur Imaging to provide workshops and colour management services to photographers.
+We no longer offer workshops or colour services but now provide and support DiCentra software for running digitally projected competitions for photographic clubs.

 Steve Wilbur

-Together with Sylvia, he inaugurated the Beckenham Photographic Society Digital Imaging Group in 1997 and much of our workshop material draws on the needs and experiences of that group.
+Together with Sylvia, he inaugurated the Beckenham Photographic Society Digital Imaging Group in 1997 and much of our earlier workshop material drew on the needs and experiences of that group.
 Since Photoshop 5.5 he has been using colour management to get repeatable and predictable colour for his images.

-Steve is also a regular contributor to Digital Photo Art with a series on digital imaging techniques.
+Steve was also a regular contributor to Digital Photo Art with a series on digital imaging techniques.

 Sylvia Wilbur